mlin6436/ChatPDF/README.md

 ## What is ChatPDF

-ChatPDF is a minimumist python application used to perform queries against a PDf file with ChatPGT using [embeddings](https://platform.openai.com/docs/guides/embeddings) and [langchain](https://github.com/hwchase17/langchain).
+ChatPDF is a simple Python application that utilises [embeddings](https://platform.openai.com/docs/guides/embeddings) and [langchain](https://github.com/hwchase17/langchain) to execute queries on PDF files through ChatPGT."

 ## Why ChatPDF

-ChatGPT is trained with internet data, which works well with generalist content, however, it is not optimised for specific content you are interested in, such as PDFs.
-This project aims to demo this ability using the concept of embedding.
+ChatGPT is excellent at processing general content, however, it is not optimised for specialised content like PDFs.
+This project aims to showcase how to leverage ChatGPT and embeddings against specific content.

 ## How to run the app